MakeSchool-Tutorials/Makestagram-Swift-Part2/P24-Post-Headers/content.md

 > <video width="100%" controls>
   <source src="https://s3.amazonaws.com/mgwu-misc/SA2015/SetupPostHeader_small.mov" type="video/mp4">
 >
 Throughout the instructions I have been updating the frames of our views by using the _⌘⌥=_ shortkey.
-To make sure that your frames are up to date, select any View in the Storyboard, then select _Update Frames_ as shown below:
+To make sure that your frames are up to date, select any view in the storyboard, then select _Update Frames_ as shown below:

 ![image](update_frames.png)

-Next, we need to define an _identifier_ for that new Table View Cell so that we can reference it in code.
+Next, we need to define an _identifier_ for that new table view cell so that we can reference it in code.

 > [action]
 > Set the identifier of the cell to _PostHeader_: